-Amy teaches private lessons, corporate and small group private classes in addition to open studio classes.
-She works as a Teaching Mentor as a part of the teaching support staff at Y7 Studio, originated NYC's very first Cat Yoga classes at Meow Parlour, and volunteers with Exhale to Inhale teaching trauma-informed yoga classes to survivors around the city.
+In addition to open studio classes, Amy teaches corporate yoga and meditation, small group and private lessons, and has experience teaching professional athletes, dancers, and individuals with injuries.
+She works as a Teaching Mentor on the Teaching Support Team at Y7 Studio, originated NYC's very first Cat Yoga classes at Meow Parlour, and volunteers with Exhale to Inhale teaching trauma-informed yoga classes to survivors around the city.

 Her goal is to empower students to listen and attune to their unique bodies and minds.
 She tailors private and special classes to suite the individual needs of her clients, and her open classes use pattern, rise and fall, and exploration of movement and shapes to create an active flow strongly emphasizing breath.
 Amy believes yoga should be uplifting, cathartic, and FUN - a moving meditation that quiets your mind, strengthens your body, and cultivates honor, respect, and value for all parts of your Self.